-- COMMERCIAL SYSTEMS SAFETY Provide guardrails and guidance for development of commercial autonomous systems, artificial agents that are ethical and safe.
+- COMMERCIAL SYSTEMS SAFETY Provide guardrails and guidance for development of commercial autonomous systems, consumer devices, and artificial agents that are ethical and safe.

 - DIGITAL + PHYSICAL SAFETY Establish safeguards against threats to digital and physical safety through deep-fakes, bots, autonomous weapons, and bio/neural AI.